raspst/374-UML-Project/README.md

 To use the Sequence Diagram creator, the parameters (Class name, method name, method signature) are passed in main for now.

+MILESTONE 5 ADDITIONS

+WHO DID WHAT:

+Alex did the work with ASM to actually detect the Adapter and Decorator patterns, and did some refactoring of previous code to help accomodate changes.
+He also updated the manual UML diagram.

+Steven reworked the annotation system to make it more extensible.
+Now, when a new detector is written, patterns, colors, and annotations are added to JClasses, and these items are now automatically printed by the PrintFactory, so adding the patterns etc. is the only thing required.